SarahMorgan/STEMGamechangers/README.md

 + Welcome any speakers, make sure you have their slides ready and they have mics etc.
 + Make sure the catering runs smoothly.
 + Tweet!
 + Make sure everyone is included (the facilitators should help with that) and respond to attendees’ questions (via Slack as well as in person).
-Make sure participants know what’s expected of them, especially in terms of the final presentations- how long do they have? + + What will a good pitch include?
+Make sure participants know what’s expected of them, especially in terms of the final presentations- how long do they have?
+And what will a good pitch include?
 Look out for anyone breaching the code of conduct.
 + Have a few copies of the agenda available and make sure everything runs to time.
 Timing is likely to be tight!
 + Welcome any potential funders when they arrive for the final pitches.
 + Collate the teams’ slides together for the final pitches.